juangallostra/iris-docs/src/setup/iris_environment_setup.md

 To know more about git submodules visit: [Git Tools - Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules)

+Some services depend on other services to work.
+When this is the case, they are added as submodules.

+To clone a repository with submodules, use `git clone [REPOSITORY_URL] --recurse-submodules`.

 Some of the project repositories depend on several submodules to work.
 As an example, see the repository [RoomBookingsOnGCalendar](https://dev.azure.com/JGIng/Iris/_git/RoomBookingsOnGCalendar).
 You can see a [.gitmodules](https://dev.azure.com/JGIng/Iris/_git/RoomBookingsOnGCalendar?path=%2F.gitmodules) file where the repository submodules are specified.

 ```